charperbonaroo/robtherobot/README.md

 Rob the Robot is an AI-powered assistant, termed as a footgun, that has the capability to access your machine, execute shell commands, and manipulate files.
 Designed for performing simple code-related tasks, it operates within the current working directory but be aware of its broad access and capabilities.

+**THIS THING HAS ACCESS TO YOUR SHELL.
+IT BASICALLY READS ANY FILE ON YOUR SYSTEM, UPLOADS IT TO CHATGPT, AND EXECUTES THE OUTPUT.
+PLEASE USE WITH CAUTION.**

 ### Features

 - Execute tasks given by the user within a new context each time.